UMM-CSci-3601/intro-to-git/README.md

 which are collections of files and histories of all the changes ever made to that project. _Github_ is a web-based software service that allows people to host, search, and use repositories created and managed with `git`.
-You could use `git` without ever Github, but Github is an extremely popular repository hosting service, and it's a good idea for computing folks to be familiar with it.
+You could use `git` without ever using Github.
+Github is an extremely popular repository hosting service, and it's a good idea for computing folks to be familiar with it.
 We use it to manage
 [all the labs for this course](https://github.com/UMM-CSci-3601), and you'll